singularityhub/singularity-cli/docs/pages/commands.md

  [Singularity-Python][docker://ubuntu]
 ```

 And this is most logically the easiest entrypoint!
+Note that this is **not**
+ the Singularity shell, so it doesn't have custom binds, etc. You would
+specify them from the shell using the client.

 <hr>